 Before closing day

 Once you find a property, you need to know everything about the home — good and bad.
-Inspections, appraisals and surveys can uncover issues that could impact the purchase price, or slow or stall the sale.
+Inspections and surveys can uncover issues that could impact the purchase price, or slow or stall the sale.
 These reports are optional, but can help save you money in the long run.

-Before you make an offer on a property, get a home inspection.
+Before you make an offer on a property, get a Opens a popup..
 A home inspector checks that everything in the home is in good working order.
 If a roof needs repairs, you want to know about it right away.
 A home inspection helps you make a more informed decision about buying a home.
 At this point, you can walk away and not look back.

-When you apply for a mortgage, your lender orders an appraisal to get an estimate of the property's value.
-It helps your lenderdetermine how much mortgage to offer you.
+When you apply for a mortgage, your lender may order an Opens a popup to get an estimate of the property's value.
+You may need one for financing purposes, so factor this into your closing costs.

 A survey outlines property boundaries and identifies setbacks, buildings or other restrictions that can impact the property’s value, such as overhanging structures or shared driveways.
 Your lender might ask for an up-to-date survey when you apply for a mortgage.
 Sellers sometimes have one they can give you.
 If not, you can hire a professional land surveyor to do the job.

-Your lawyer may encourage you to buy title insurance.
-In some cases, your lender will want you to get it.
-Title insurance protects you from title fraud, municipal work orders, zoning violations and other property defects.
-It also verifies the seller owns, and can sell, the property.
-The lawyer usually adds title insurance costs to your legal bill, which you pay after closing.
+Your lawyer may encourage you to buy an owner's title insurance policy.
+In some cases, your lender may require a lender's title insurance policy, which is generally at your expense.
+These title insurance policies protect you and the lender from title fraud, municipal work orders, zoning violations and other property defects.
+The lawyer usually adds title insurance costs to your legal bill.

-You may pay fees, taxes and insurance when your new home closes.
-At this point, you're near the end of your journey.
-These costs are some of the final obstacles between you and your new home.
+You may pay fees, taxes and mortgage default insurance when the purchase of your new home closes.
+You're near the end of your journey.
+These are some of the final costs between you and your new home.

 Like any other purchase, the government may charge tax.
 When you buy a home, you pay the following costs.

-Land transfer tax.
+- Land transfer tax.
 The government may charge land transfer tax when you buy a property.
-The tax is based on the home’s purchase price.
+The tax is based on the home’s purchase price, and sometimes other factors.
 Most provinces charge provincial land transfer tax, but some cities charge their own municipal land transfer tax, too.
 Taxes vary by province and first-time home buyers may sometimes receive a rebate for part of the cost.

 After closing day

-The home is almost yours.
-When the sale is final, your lawyer sends you a transaction report.
+The home is yours.
+When the sale has closed, your lawyer sends you a transaction report.
 It includes copies of all relevant legal papers.

-Your lawyer's legal fees and disbursements are considered closing costs.
+Your lawyer's Opens a popup. are considered closing costs.
 Disbursements include any expenses your lawyer had to pay for work on your behalf.
 Fees vary by province and municipality and may be subject to GST or HST.